Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

 ### Loading State

 When the `loading` prop is set to `true`, the component renders a skeleton loader to indicate that data is being loaded.
+The loading state is wrapped in an Accordion component for consistent styling.

 ```tsx
 <ExpandableDataTable